SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

 With custom properties, you can extend the data model of Cumulocity IoT built-in objects.
 You may create the following custom values:

 - Custom inventory properties are used to extend the inventory data model.
-They can be used in the “Asset table” and “Asset properties” widgets.
+They can be used in the "Asset table" and "Asset properties" widgets.
 - Custom tenant properties are available during tenant creation.
 The custom properties can be edited under **Subtenants** in the **Custom properties** tab of each tenant.
 Additionally, these properties can be viewed and exported in the **Usage statistics**.
 - Custom alarm and event properties can be used as custom fields which can be added to your reports and will be available in the **Export** page in the Cockpit application.